 In the summer of 1946, Lawrence was invited to teach at North Carolina’s Black Mountain College by the artist Joseph Albers.
 It was the first in a series of teaching positions in prestigious art schools including Pratt Institute, Brandeis University, the Art Students League, and others.
 During the 1950s and 1960s, Lawrence’s paintings continued to focus on racism and political activism; but in the late 1960s shifted to themes of racial harmony.
 (Lawrence is pictured here at Black Mountain College with his wife Gendolyn Knight, and also with her while he was still in the Navy.
 His 1977 Self Portrait is below, along with a more mature photograph.)

 In 1970, Lawrence traveled to Seattle to teach as a visiting artist at the University of Washington.
 He was hired on a permanent basis the following year and remained on staff until his retirement in 1986.

 When Lawrence died in Seattle on June 9, 2000, the New York Times described him as "One of America's leading modern figurative painters" and "among the most impassioned visual chroniclers of the African-American experience."
 His works are in the permanent collections of numerous museums, and are still exhibited regularly.

-Works from HMA's collection by artists who were influenced by the Harlem Renaissance movement will be exhibited at HMA between February 6 and May 29, 2016 .
-Artists will include Elizabeth Catlett, Romare Bearden, Jacob Lawrence, Sharif Bey, Juie Rattley III, Kara Walker and more.
+Works from HMA's collection by artists who were influenced by the Harlem Renaissance movement were exhibited at HMA between February 6 and May 29, 2016 .
+Artists included Elizabeth Catlett, Romare Bearden, Jacob Lawrence, Sharif Bey, Juie Rattley III, Kara Walker and more.
 (Links connect to HMA blog posts about each artist.)